 Talis Product and Services Update - a monthly newsletter for practitioners to keep you updated with any new releases to the systems, update on process with new enhancements, new support articles, new bookmark recognisers, future webinars, and time sensitive guidance eg. at the beginning of an academic year.

 Talis Developer Community Newsletter - a monthly newsletter relevant to all those who are interested and have responsibility for technical development at your university.
 This newsletter looks at updates on work the Consulting Team have been doing and may relate to API's, LTI, and developer focused events.
+Past editions of this newsletter are available on the Talis Blog.

 If you are not receiving one of these newsletters and would like to be please raise a support ticket.